nicoaws/dncs-lab/README.md

 # Vagrantfile changes
 While I worked at the project I had the necessity to expand the RAM of Host-C from 256 to 512 MB.
 Furthermore I modified the Vagrantfile because I put the specific scripts that I created instead of the generic "common.sh", in the path of each virtual machine.
-In the example below i show the modification for router-2's VM.
+The change I've for router-2's VM is shown below.
 - Vagrantfile
 ```
  ...